kubevirt/monitoring/runbooks/KubevirtVmHighMemoryUsage.md

 ## Meaning

-Container that hosting Virtual Machine has free memory less than 20 MB and it is close to memory limit.
+The container, that is hosting the Virtual Machine, has less than 20 MB free memory and is close to its memory limit.

 ## Impact

-Virtual Machine is at risk of being terminated by the runtime when container memory usage will exceed the memory limit.
+When the container memory usage will exceed the memory limit, the Virtual Machine will be terminated by the runtime.

 ## Diagnosis